rigwild/orangetv-remote/README.md

     $ npm start

 ## Compile
-In order to compile this app for your system, you can run the file *build_current_platform.sh* or execute the following commands :
+In order to compile this app for your system, you can run the file *build_current_platform.sh* or execute the following command :

     $ electron-packager --out out/ --icon assets/icon/favicon.ico --overwrite ./
 The *./out/* directory will be created, containing your compiled application.

+## Releases
+If you don't want to go through the hassle of compiling the app yourself, you can download pre-compiled builds in the [releases tab](https://github.com/rigwild/orangetv-remote/releases).
+You don't need to install anything, it is a portable app.

 ## App showcase
 ![demo](https://github.asauvage.fr/img/other/orangetv-remote.gif)